top of page

 "We knew we had support from local businesses, the hosting institutions, contributors and volunteers, but we didn't realize how big our audience would be.
 The community response was overwhelmingly positive," said President Anny Heydemann, the original founder.

-First Night Evanston continues to bring together first-class talent, both national and local.
-The group’s goal is to provide a distinctive cultural event that offers entertainment for all ages.
-First Night wants to ensure families in Evanston and surrounding communities that they can fully enjoy themselves on New Year's Eve, taking part in all of the sights and sounds and at a reasonable price.
+First Night Evanston continues to bring together first-class talent.
+The group’s goal as laid out in its mission statementis to provide a distinctive cultural event that offers entertainment for all ages.
+First Night wants to provide families in Evanston and surrounding communities with a day that they can fully enjoy on New Year's Eve, taking part in all of the sights and sounds and at a reasonable price.
+And without having to travel very far!
 Music ranges from bluegrass to Caribbean to jazz to opera.
 Magicians, poetry slams, and comedy, along with ballroom, folk, square and line dancing, also draw large audiences.
 Kids have their own events and activities to enjoy.

 OUR SPONSORS